NCronJob-Dev/NCronJob/README.md

 - [x] Retries - If a job fails, it will be retried.
 - [x] The job scheduler supports TimeZones.
 Defaults to UTC time.
 - [x] Minimal API for Jobs - Implement jobs in a one-liner.
+- [x] Startup jobs - Run a job when the application starts.

 ## Not features